ninsuhnrey/mac-autocorrect/README.md

 ## Install

-Unzip into `YourVault/.obsidian/plugins/mac-autocorrect/` (folder must contain `main.js`, `manifest.json`, `styles.css`), then enable it in
-Settings → Community plugins (hit the refresh icon first).
+Install from Community plugins in Obsidian, or manually: unzip into `YourVault/.obsidian/plugins/mac-autocorrect/` (folder must contain `main.js`, `manifest.json`, `styles.css`), then enable it in Settings → Community plugins (hit the refresh icon first).

-## v1.1 — full macOS typing behavior
+## Full macOS typing behavior

 Mirroring the macOS keyboard settings panel, each with its own toggle: